Steven Spielberg

 President, Amblin Television

-Frank was an executive producer on the acclaimed series The Americans on FX, starring Keri Russell and Matthew Rhys as KGB spies living in the US, which has been honored with four Emmys, a Golden Globe, two Peabody ...
+Frank was an executive producer for all six seasons of the acclaimed series The Americans on FX, starring Keri Russell and Matthew Rhys as KGB spies living in the US.
+The show was honored with four Emmys, a Golden Globe, two Peabody ...

-Frank was an executive producer on the acclaimed series The Americans on FX, starring Keri Russell and Matthew Rhys as KGB spies living in the US, which has been honored with four Emmys, a Golden Globe, two Peabody Awards, Critics Choice Award and is a perennial recipient of the AFI Award for TV Program of the Year.
+Frank was an executive producer for all six seasons of the acclaimed series The Americans on FX, starring Keri Russell and Matthew Rhys as KGB spies living in the US.
+The show was honored with four Emmys, a Golden Globe, two Peabody Awards, Critics Choice Award and was a perennial recipient of the AFI Award for TV Program of the Year.
 The drama completed its sixth and final season in 2018.

-Additionally, Frank developed and served as executive producer on the NBC drama Las Vegas for all five seasons and 106 episodes.
-He also oversaw the development and production of Spin City starring Michael J. Fox for its entire six-season run.
+Frank also developed and served as executive producer on the NBC drama Las Vegas for all five seasons and 106 episodes.
+He also oversaw the development and production of Spin City starring Michael J. Fox for the entirety of its six-season run.

-In the long-form arena, Frank served as co-executive producer on Into the West, a 12-hour limited series from executive producer Steven Spielberg, which became the most Emmy-nominated program in 2006, with 16 nominations, and garnered a Golden Globe nomination for Best Mini-Series or Motion Picture Made for Television.
-In addition, Frank served as the co-executive producer on Taken, the epic 20-hour miniseries for the SyFy Channel, which won the Emmy in 2002 for Best Mini-Series and was nominated in the same category for the Golden Globes.
+In the long-form arena, Frank has served as an Executive Producer of the HBO film All The Way, starring Bryan Cranston, which was nominated for eight Primetime Emmy’s, and was a co-executive producer on Into the West, a 12-hour limited series from executive producer Steven Spielberg.
+Into the West became the most Emmy-nominated program in 2006, with 16 nominations, as well as a Golden Globe nomination for Best Mini-Series or Motion Picture Made for Television.
+Frank also served as the co-executive producer on Taken, the epic 20-hour miniseries for the SyFy Channel, which won the Emmy in 2002 for Best Mini-Series and was nominated in the same category for the Golden Globes.

 Read More